Skip to content

 Variable rate risk

 Unlike CDs, MMA rates are variable — the bank can change them at any time, typically with short notice.
-In a rising-rate environment this works in your favour (your rate increases automatically).
+In a rising-rate environment this compounds on a longer horizon (your rate increases automatically).
 In a falling-rate environment your rate drops.
 The calculator projects at the current rate; actual outcomes will differ as rates move.
 For rate-sensitive planning, consider a CD ladder or a mix of MMA plus CDs to blend flexibility with rate lock.

 Example Scenario